VMGWARE/ContainerEchoes/docs/docs/40-agent-configuration.md

 ## Agent Role and Functionality

-The Container Echoes Agent plays a crucial role in the log management system.
-It is responsible for capturing logs from Docker containers and forwarding them to the Container Echoes Server.
-Proper configuration of the agent is vital to ensure efficient log collection and transmission.
+The Container Echoes Agent is a critical component of the log management system, capturing logs from Docker containers and forwarding them to the Container Echoes Server.
+Accurate configuration is key for efficient log collection and transmission.

 ## Configuration Options

 ### Setting Up the Agent

-1. **Installation**: The agent is deployed as a Docker container on each host.
-Use the provided Docker image to install the agent.
+1. **Installation**: Deploy the agent as a Docker container on each host using the provided Docker image.
-2. **Configuration File**: The agent's behavior is controlled through a configuration file, typically named `agent-config.json`.
-This file should be placed in a directory accessible to the agent container.

-### Key Configuration Parameters

-- `logPath`: Specifies the path where the agent should collect logs from the Docker containers.
-- `serverAddress`: The URL or IP address of the Container Echoes Server for log forwarding.
-- `containerFilter`: (Optional) Defines filters to select specific containers for log collection based on names, labels, or other criteria.

 ### Environment-Specific Settings

-Depending on your environment, you may need to adjust additional settings such as network configurations, proxy settings, or Docker socket paths.
+Customize settings like network configurations, proxy settings, or Docker socket paths based on your environment.

+## Agent Environment Variables

+Ensure these environment variables are set:

+- `AGENT_SERVER_URL`: The URL of the Container Echoes Server.
+- `AGENT_SECRET`: A secret key for secure communication with the server.

 ## Best Practices

-- **Resource Allocation**: Ensure that the agent has sufficient resources (CPU and memory) to handle the volume of log data.
+- **Resource Allocation**: Allocate sufficient resources (CPU and memory) to the agent.
-- **Security**: If the agent communicates over the network, ensure that the traffic is encrypted and authenticated.
+- **Security**: Ensure encrypted and authenticated traffic if the agent communicates over the network.
-- **Log Rotation**: Configure log rotation policies to prevent disk space issues on the host running the agent.
+- **Log Rotation**: Implement log rotation to prevent disk space issues.

+## Agent Initialization and Communication

+1. **Health Check**: The agent checks the server's health at `/general/healthcheck` before initiating communication.
+2. **WebSocket Connection**: Uses WebSocket for real-time communication with the server.
+3. **Message Handling**: The agent handles various message types, including `handshake`, `agentInfo`, and `containerList`.
+4. **Agent Identification**: The server sends an `agentId` for identification purposes.
+5. **Termination Handling**: The agent listens for termination signals and gracefully closes the WebSocket connection.

 ## Testing and Verification

-After configuration, test the agent to ensure it is correctly collecting and forwarding logs.
-You can do this by:

-1. Running a test container that generates logs.
-2. Verifying that these logs appear in the Container Echoes Server interface.
+- Run a test container to generate logs and verify their appearance in the Container Echoes Server interface.

 ## Troubleshooting

-If you encounter issues, check the agent's logs for any error messages.
-Common issues include network connectivity problems, configuration errors, or resource constraints.
+- Check the agent's logs for error messages.
+- Common issues: network connectivity, configuration errors, resource constraints.

 ## Next Steps

-With the agent configured, you can now focus on managing the Container Echoes Server and exploring its features, as detailed in [Managing the Container Echoes Server](server-management).
+With the agent configured, focus on managing the Container Echoes Server and exploring its features as detailed in [Managing the Container Echoes Server](server-management).